SchildiChat/schildichat-desktop/FEATURES.md

 - Increase default visible tiles before collapsing each section
 - Include DMs in space unread counts
 - Show space overview rather then jumping to last opened room when switching space
+- Do not add spaces to recently opened rooms list ("breadcrumbs")

 ## Conversation screen